sachinm001/PaaS-Serverless-Arch/Hands-on lab/06-Create-the-data-export-workflow.md

     > **Note**: This evaluates the status code returned from the ExportLicensePlates function, which will return a 200 code when license plates are found and exported.
 Otherwise, it sends a 204 (NoContent) status code when no license plates were discovered that need to be exported.
 We will conditionally send an email if any response other than 200 is returned.

 1. We will ignore the If true condition because we don't want to perform an action if the license plates are successfully exported.
-Select **Add an action** within the **If false** condition block.
+Select **+** marker and click on **Add an action** within the **If false** condition block.

     ![Under the Conditions field is an If true (green checkmark) section and an if false (red x) section.
 In the If false section, the Add an action button is selected.](media/logicapp-condition-false-add.png 'Logic App Designer Condition fields if true/false ')